-- Section 1.
-The Moratorium imposed herein incorporates the findings and statements set forth in the preceding "whereas" clauses and such clauses are made a part of this moratorium, and the aforesaid recitals are not mere recitals, but are material portions of this Resolution; and - Section 2.
-This moratorium becomes effective immediately upon adoption of this resolution; and - Section 3.
-From the time of adoption of this moratorium notwithstanding any provisions of the Code of Ordinances of the City of Dunwoody, to the contrary, there shall be a complete moratorium on the filing, consideration, or approval of any new Applications for Special
+Section 1.
+The Amendment to the Temporary Moratorium imposed herein incorporates the findings and statements set forth in the preceding "whereas" clauses and such clauses are made a part of this moratorium, and the aforesaid recitals are not mere recitals, but are material portions of this Resolution.